 Un-Split My Home Private Residence

-Seeking to expand their 1950’s era, split-level home in Northbrook, Illinois, this home’s family discovers that its configuration proves inflexible and challenging to improve.
+A family is seeking to expand their 1950’s era, split-level home in Northbrook, Illinois, This family discovers that its configuration proves inflexible and challenging to improve.
 No matter what option was considered, one suggestion seemed to be asked again and again, can we “un-split my home?”
 As the adjacent spaces on different levels prevent the reorganization of space, opportunities to improve were restricted to an addition to the rear of the home.

 Many split-home owners face these challenges and find themselves frustrated and daunted by the prospects of trying to improve the home.
 They often find themselves in an “un-split my home” predicament.
 Those who pursue a compromised solution often make the condition worse, sacrificing spaces to enable awkward access to the already disjointed flow of their home.
 The aesthetics and curb appeal of these modifications, spending good money after bad and make the home even more challenging to fix or sell.
 The options often become to either sell the home at a significantly reduced price or tear the home down, start over and build a new home to replace the split.

-Rather than entertain these undesirable options, together we developed a solution to convert a once compartmentalized plan into the open and flowing home that they desire.
+Together we developed a solution to convert a once compartmentalized plan into the open and flowing home that they desire rather than entertain the undesirable options.
 The open plan capitalizes on its views into the forest preserve and vegetable garden located in its backyard.
 The “un-split my home” solution clears the way for success.

 The concept creates an open floor plan and the following spaces and features: